MKellyCBSD/ImagingTool/README.md

 **BuildUSBDrives.ps1**
 - Fixed a bug that caused the script to fail to create an empty drivers folder on the usb drive.

+**New-DeploymentMedia.ps1**
+- Introduction of this separate script to create deployment media outside of the BuildFFUVM.ps1 script

 ### **2024.6**

 **BuildFFUVM.ps1**